Protecting You After Your Employment Has Been Terminated

 Many employers utilize noncompete agreements to try to limit an employee’s activity after the employment relationship ends.
 Depending upon the circumstances in which such an agreement is implemented and its terms, such agreements may or may not be enforceable.
 If the employer’s restrictions do not protect a legitimate business interest, such as client information, the agreement may be unenforceable.
 Further, if the noncompetition agreement is unreasonable in scope, geographic restriction or time, it may be unenforceable.
 Moreover, if you lost your job because of misconduct by the employer, such as discrimination, the noncompete agreement becomes unenforceable.

 The federal Worker Adjustment and Retraining Notification Act (WARN) requires many larger employers (i.e., those with more than 100 employees) to provide 60 days of prior notice of a mass layoff or plant closing.
 There are several exceptions to this requirement, and it can be disputed whether a layoff constitutes a “mass layoff” or “plant closing” within the meaning of the WARN Act.
 However, if an employer fails to comply with the WARN Act’s notification requirements, it can be required to compensate affected workers with up to 60 days of wages and benefits.
-For more information about the WARN Act and its requirements, go to: http://www.dol.gov/compliance/laws/comp-warn.htm.
+For more information about the WARN Act and its requirements, go to the Department of Labor’s page on the WARN Act.

-Laid off workers are often entitled to collect unemployment compensation benefits because their employment ended through no fault of their own.
+Laid-off workers are often entitled to collect unemployment compensation benefits because their employment ended through no fault of their own.
 Terminated workers are often entitled to benefits, too, depending on the facts and circumstances.
 However, severance pay and other provisions in separation or other agreements can have an impact.
-For more information on unemployment compensation benefits in Ohio go to: http://unemployment.ohio.gov.
+Read more about unemployment compensation benefits in Ohio.

 Protect Your Rights With Minnillo & Jenkins Co., LPA